-A simple life lesson from the boy Jesus.
-We should take time to listen and should always ask questions.
-Rev. Taylor once said that her dad had counselled her to always be willing to learn by listening to others.
+A simple life lesson from the boy Jesus, we should take time to listen and should always ask questions.
+Rev Taylor said yesterday that her Dad had counselled her to always be willing to learn by listening to others.

 Take time to ask questions today, don’t be a know it all, be teachable and humble because this will make you wise.

-Jesus was the incarnate Word, the one who gave the law in the first place, but He still asked questions.
-Even if you know the answer, ask questions to help you understand where people are so you can help them.
+Jesus was the incarnate Word, the one who gave the law in the first place, but he still asked questions, so even if you know the answer ask questions to help you understand where people are so you can help them.

 Increase in wisdom